gauravyad/esp_game/README.md

 2. You will require nodeJS to run.
 Hence, install nodeJS by- brew install npm
-3. You will require to run following npm commands in the directory for dependencies: npm init\n npm install --save express socket.io\n npm install fs
+3. You will require to run following npm commands in the directory for dependencies: npm init
+  npm install --save express socket.io\n
+  npm install fs
-4. After installing all the dependencies use node server.js to start the server at localhost:8080.
+4. After installing all the dependencies use
+  node server.js
+  to start the server at localhost:8080.
 5. Use web browser to access localhost:8080 and use signup to create users.